gogo-boot/mystation/docs/developer-guide/api-integration.md

-# API Keys Setup
+# API Integration

-This project requires API keys from external services and uses several free APIs.
+This project requires several APIs. some of API is free to use without API keys Some of API is free, but need an API Key.
 All keys are stored locally and never transmitted to third parties.
+If you scale up with large amount of API request, you need a commercial usage aggrement with API Provider to get large volume request available API Keys.

 ## Required API Keys